dongyingname/chatApp/README.md

 ## Description:

-This is a web app that allows groups of friends to vote on a preferred choice.
-This is a online chat app that allows users to communicate by messages and sending pictures
+This is an online chat app that allows users to communicate by messages and sending pictures.

 - No registration required!
 - User-friendly interface: Clean interface and no advertisement!